Table of Contents

 3. Hook, Line, and Serenity: Fishing in the Calm Waters of Dry Tortugas National Park

-4. Primitive Camping in Paradise: Unforgettable Nights in Dry Tortugas National Park
+4. Overnight Camping in Paradise: Unforgettable Nights in Dry Tortugas National Park

 All campers must provide all of their basic needs, including food, water, shelter, medication, and other essentials.
 Campsites have picnic tables and grills.
 Each site accommodates from 3 to 6 campers.
-There is no electricity and a compost toilet and change rooms are available.
-The ferry can provide campers transportation, they require reservations.
+There is no electricity, and a compost toilet and change rooms are available.
+The ferry can provide campers with transportation.
+They require reservations.
 Camping fees are $15/day.

 REMEMBER: What you pack in, you must pack out.
 Be sure to follow the Leave No Trace principles and respect the park’s fragile ecosystem by not disturbing wildlife or damaging coral reefs.